Skip to main content

 When to use

-MCQ tests are good for assessing lower order cognitive processes, such as the recall of factual information, at the expense of higher level critical and creative reasoning processes.
-When designing assessment for a course, first determine whether MCQ tests should be used at all, based on the learning objectives and outcomes of your course.
+MCQ tests are useful for assessing lower-order cognitive processes, such as the recall of factual information, although this is often at the expense of higher-level critical and creative reasoning processes.
+Use MCQ tests when, for example, you want to:

 • gather information about students' pre-course understanding, knowledge gaps and misconceptions, to help plan learning and teaching approaches.
-MCQ tests can provide valuable assessment feedback on students' recall of the facts and concepts essential to higher order learning.

 • provide students with an accessible way to review course material, check that they understand key concepts and obtain timely feedback to help them manage their own learning